XmingHsueh/STO-EC/README.md

-# How to Utilize Optimization Experience?
-Revisiting Evolutionary Sequential Transfer Optimization
+# How to Exploit Experience?
+Revisiting Evolutionary Sequential Transfer Optimization: Part B

 This repository contains all the MATLAB implementations used in the above article, which consists of the following four main steps: